 Paper filters are most common as they allow the water to drip through while trapping the coffee grounds and finer sediment.

-Drip Coffee Meaning: What is the “drip”?
+Drip Coffee Meaning: What Is the “Drip”?

 Drip methods are often considered the automatic version of a manual pour over, but both fall under the same umbrella of percolation coffee brewing.